Oliver Sabel and Christian Mann: 2010–2014

 When Christian is rushed to the hospital with chest pain and the doctor excludes Olli because he is not a relative, Miriam suggests to Olli that they get married.
-He proposes on Valentine's Day, and a shocked Christian accepts.
+Olli proposes in July 2010, and a shocked Christian accepts.
 Olli's ex-boyfriend Jonas appears and tells Olli that he is HIV positive and may have infected Olli when they were together.
 Christian is reassuring, but Olli is fearful that not only does he have the virus, but he may have given it to Christian.
 After an agonizing wait, they learn that Olli is negative.
 Christian proposes to Olli himself, and asks that they marry right away.
 Olli's mother Henriette comes to terms with his sexuality and they reconcile.
-Olli and Christian are married in a church wedding in September 2010.
+Olli and Christian are married in a church wedding on 6 September 2010.

 Christian and Olli decide to have a child, but face obstacles with adoption and surrogacy.
 They foster a young girl named Lily, and are devastated when she is reunited with her father.
 This puts a strain on the relationship, and after Christian parties with Andi Fritzsche (Dominic Saleh-Zaki) and Jessica Stiehl (Jana Julie Kilka), Jessica claims that both men had sex with her.
 This triggers Olli's fears about Christian's sexuality, and he asks Christian to move out.
 Christian lives at the stud farm in Königsbrünn until a fire destroys all his possessions.
 He is forced to move in with Charlie, directly across from Olli's apartment.
 In 2011, Olli witnesses Phillip zu Hohenfelden (Stephan Käfer) being hit by a car and falls into depression.
 Christian starts an affair with Theresa Erzberger (Eva Luca Klemmt), a coworker at the stud farm, but later breaks up with her.
 Olli attempts a relationship with Rafael Velasquez (Marc Philipp), whom he had met on vacation.
 Eventually Olli and Christian decide to dissolve their marriage.
 Christian consoles himself in the boxing ring battling against a friend of Axel's, and Olli arrives just in time to witness Christian have a heart attack.
 In shock, Olli wanders out as paramedics seem unable to revive Christian.
 Believing Christian dead, Olli realizes he is not in love with Rafael and breaks up with him.
 Olli goes to the hospital to see Christian's body, but is overjoyed to learn that Christian survived.
 Overcome with love for each other, they reunite.
 Olli and Christian remarry on 3 January 2012 in the cabin where they fell in love in 2008.